San-Mai Santoku vs Mono Steel: Find Your Best Fit

 Picking the wrong knife construction can turn daily cooking into a frustrating battle.
 You slice through a tomato and the blade either crushes it or dulls after a few cuts.
 San-Mai and mono steel santoku knives look similar but work completely differently in your kitchen.
 Understanding these differences helps you choose a knife that matches your cooking style, maintenance preferences, and budget.
 The right choice makes every cut cleaner, faster, and more enjoyable.

-1. Definition of San-Mai and Mono Steel
+1. What are San-Mai Santoku and Mono Steel?

 San Mai knives feature a hard steel core between softer layers while mono uses one uniform steel.